Skip to Content

 Good for:

-Essentially, an electrician’s hammer is just a claw hammer with a slightly longer reach and a shock-proof layer so electricians can work without worrying about getting shocked.
+An electrician’s hammer is just a claw hammer with a slightly longer reach and a shock-proof layer so electricians can work without worrying about getting shocked.

-If you are rockhounding anywhere near electrical equipment or lines, such as a buried cable, then an electrical hammer might be a good tool to keep breaking and moving materials without worrying about getting shocked.
+If you are rockhounding anywhere near electrical equipment or lines, such as a buried cable, an electrical hammer might be a good tool to keep breaking and moving materials without worrying about getting shocked.

 Bad for: